kaibyao/sh-assignment/DISCUSSION.md

 * UX: "Reset" doesn't have to appear when the text box is empty.
 * Could use filters for specialties, years of experience, degree, and city.
 * The searching logic itself is basic and uses `.includes()` on every field, which can lead to perf issues when searching across many advocates.
 Would probably want to convert this to using a fuzzy-searching library (or if this were being productionized, to a search engine a la Algolia, ElasticSearch, TypeSense, etc.).

+#### Currently fetching all advocates

+We currently fetch all advocate rows from the database.
+Given that we should assume that there are potentially hundreds of thousands of advocates, it would make sense to limit this via pagination.

 #### Currently READ-only